 Example: “The other member will practice active listening until the speaker says they are done.”

-- If the listener feels he or she cannot discuss the subject as called for, or the speaker feels the listener is not doing so, that person will say, “I think we need mediation.”
+- If the listener feels they cannot discuss the subject as called for, or the speaker feels the listener is not doing so, that person will say, “I think we need mediation.”

 - The members will follow the team’s mediation procedure.